Crisis in Venezuela: Mental health

-Following the Bolivarian Revolution, the rate of suicide among Venezuelans quadrupled over two decades, with hundreds of thousands of Venezuelans dying from suicide during the period according to the Venezuelan Observatory of Violence.
+Following the Bolivarian Revolution, the rate of suicide among Venezuelans quadrupled over two decades.
 As a result of the crisis, stressors resulting in suicide included economic burden, hunger and loneliness due to the emigration of relatives.

 In 2015, concerns about shortages and inflation overtook violent crime as Venezuelans' main worry for the first time in years according to pollster Datanálisis.
 The chief executive of Datanálisis, Luis Vicente Leon, said that Venezuelans had greater concerns over shortages and became preoccupied with the difficulties surrounding them instead.
 Eldar Shafir, author and American behavioral scientist, said that the psychological "obsession" with finding scarce goods in Venezuela is because the rarity of the item makes it "precious".

 In 2016, reporters from The New York Times visited six psychiatric wards across the Venezuela at the invitation of doctors; all reported shortages of medicine and even food.
 In the investigation, they reported that El Pampero Hospital had not employed a psychiatrist in two years, and that it only had running water for only a few hours a day.
 The hospital, the article said, also suffered from shortages of basic personal-care and cleaning supplies, such as soap, shampoo, toothpaste or toilet paper.
 The nurses declared that without sedatives, they had to restrain patients or lock them in isolation cells to keep them from harming themselves.
 The reporters also noted that the government had denied that its public hospitals were suffering from shortages, and had refused multiple offers of international medical aid.

 Despite the threat of violent protests, the economic crisis affected children more than violence.
 Abel Saraiba, a psychologist with children's rights organization Cecodap said in 2017, "We have children from a very early age who are having to think about how to survive", with half of her young clients requiring treatment because of the crisis.
 Children are often forced to stand in food lines or beg with their parents, while the games they play with other children revolve around finding food.
 Friends of the Child Foundation psychologist Ninoska Zambrano said that children are offering sexual services for food.
 Zambrano said "Families are doing things that not only lead them to break physically, but in general, socially, we are being morally broken".

 In 2017, suicide increased by 67% among the elderly and 18% among minors; by 2018, reports emerged of a rapidly increasing suicide rate due to the stressors surrounding the crisis.